18 Best Usability Testing Tools in 2024: Comparison Guide

 Because of this, reporting usability issues is easy for anyone involved.

-Say a reporter is in the middle of a testing session—for example, you’ve asked them to try to purchase a specific product on an e-commerce website.
+Imagine a reporter in a testing session, trying to purchase a product on an e-commerce website.

-They’ll go over the different categories, and play around with the filters, but ultimately fail to complete the task.
+They explore categories and filters but ultimately fail to complete the task.

-Sending a report with Marker.io is then a simple, 3-steps process:
+Sending a report with Marker.io is then a simple, 3-step process:

 1. Find an issue, click the button